This content has been translated automatically

 Just one week later, both were transferred to the Bergen-Belsen concentration camp.
 In the now completely overcrowded camp in Lower Saxony, the prisoners lived in appalling, filthy conditions in barracks with leaky roofs through which rain poured.
 In the morning they received only a small piece of bread, and at noon a watery soup with a few rutabagas in it.
 The prisoners often had to stand for hours on the roll call square until some collapsed from exhaustion and died.
 The smell of death hung in the air, and every day the many dead prisoners were taken by horse-drawn carts to mass graves.
 That is why Hans Rassmanns said to his friend Witali Kostanda: “We have to get out of Bergen-Belsen, otherwise we’ll be corpses here in a few days too.”14

-As a transport was being organized to take other prisoners to a work detail, Hans Rassmanns suggested:
+When a transport was being organized to take other prisoners to a work site, Hans Rassmanns suggested:

-From the Farge subcamp in Bremen to Neuengamme
+From the Farge satellite camp of the Bremen concentration camp to Neuengamme

 That is how they both ended up in the Farge district of Bremen, where the second-largest satellite camp of the Neuengamme concentration camp was located.16

-The prisoners were tasked with completing the construction of the 420-meter-long Valentin submarine bunker, which had an access point to the Weser River.
+The prisoners were to complete construction of the 420-meter-long Valentin submarine bunker, which had an access point to the Weser River.
 Vitali Kostanda later reported that he had constantly suffered from hunger there and that the barracks had been completely infested with lice.
-After the bunker was damaged in Allied air raids at the end of March, work on it was halted.
-As Allied troops advanced, other satellite camps were evacuated and the prisoners were taken to the Farge concentration camp, where some 5,000 prisoners were now crammed into a very small space.
+After the bunker was damaged by Allied bombing raids in late March, work on it was halted.
+As Allied troops advanced, other satellite camps of the concentration camp were evacuated, and the prisoners were transported to the Farge concentration camp, where some 5,000 prisoners were now crammed into a very confined space.
 On April 10, 1945, the camp was cleared.

-Via one of the death marches, Hans Rassmanns reached the Neuengamme concentration camp and, after a few days, continued on to Lübeck Bay.
-There he was taken aboard the “Cap Arcona.”
+Via one of the death marches, Hans Rassmanns was taken to the Neuengamme concentration camp and, after a few days, on to the Bay of Lübeck.
+There, he was deported aboard the “Cap Arcona.”
 The ship was attacked by British aircraft on May 3, 1945, and went up in flames.
-How he managed to save himself from the burning ship onto a nearby small fishing boat is unknown.
+It is not known how he managed to escape from the burning ship to a nearby small fishing boat.
 But by the time Witali Kostanda was able to swim to the boat and climb aboard, Hans Rassmanns was already in the boat’s small cabin.
-Using wooden planks, the prisoners rowed the fishing boat toward the shore, but since it was completely overloaded, it ran aground about 100 meters from the shore.
-At about the same time, British troops had taken the town of Neustadt.
+Using wooden planks as oars, the prisoners rowed the fishing boat toward the shore, but since it was completely overloaded, it ran aground about 100 meters from the shore.
+At about the same time, British troops had captured the town of Neustadt.
 A British soldier then had a German prisoner of war row the men to the beach one by one in a rubber dinghy.
-He let the rescued men walk into the town of Neustadt, where they were housed in schools and barracks.17
+He allowed the survivors to walk into the town of Neustadt, where they were housed in schools and barracks.17

-After spending a few days in Lübeck, Hans Rassmann and Vitali Kostanda got hold of two bicycles and rode them all the way to Mönchengladbach, where they found lodging at Hans Rassmann’s parents’ house.
-Since Soviet citizens were to be returned to the Soviet Union against their will under an Allied agreement, two British soldiers and a civilian showed up at the Rassmanns’ house one day to arrest Witali Kostanda, who was in an outdoor toilet in the courtyard at the time.
-Hans Rassmann told them that he had taken Witali Kostanda to the train station the day before, where Kostanda had departed for an unknown destination, whereupon the three visitors left the house.
-Shortly thereafter, he helped him obtain German identity papers under a false name at the office in Mönchengladbach-Rheydt.
+After spending a few days in Lübeck, Hans Rassmanns and Witali Kostanda got hold of two bicycles and rode them all the way to Mönchengladbach, where they found lodging at Hans Rassmanns’s parents’ house.
+Since Soviet citizens were to be returned to the Soviet Union against their will under an Allied agreement, two British soldiers and a civilian showed up one day at the Rassmanns’ house to arrest Witali Kostanda, who was in an outdoor toilet in the courtyard at the time.
+Hans Rassmanns told them that he had taken Witali Kostanda to the train station the day before, where Kostanda had departed for an unknown destination, whereupon the three visitors left the house.
+Shortly thereafter, he helped him obtain German identification papers under a false name at the office in Mönchengladbach-Rheydt.

-In 1947, Hans Rassmanns was recognized as a victim of Nazi persecution, with his imprisonment confirmed, among others, by his fellow prisoner Otto Hartstang.
+In 1947, Hans Rassmanns was recognized as a victim of persecution by the Nazi regime, with his imprisonment confirmed, among others, by his fellow inmate Otto Hartstang.
 Two years later, he received compensation for his imprisonment in the amount of 16,350 DM for 108 months and 16 days of imprisonment.18

 Information is not translated